 Transportation and material moving

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
-In the Nashville-Davidson-Murfreesboro-Franklin Metropolitan Statistical Area, above average concentrations of employment were found in some of the occupations within the office and administrative support group.
-For instance, bill and account collectors were employed at 2.2 times the national rate in Nashville, and executive secretaries and executive administrative assistants, at 1.5 times the U.S. average.
-On the other hand, bookkeeping, accounting, and auditing clerks had a location quotient of 1.0 in Nashville, indicating that this particular occupation’s local and national employment shares were similar.
+In the Nashville-Davidson-Murfreesboro-Franklin Metropolitan Statistical Area, above average concentrations of employment were found in some of the occupations within the transportation and material moving group.
+For instance, hand laborers and freight, stock, and material movers were employed at 1.6 times the national rate in Nashville, and heavy and tractor-trailer truck drivers, at 1.5 times the U.S. average.
+On the other hand, light truck or delivery services drivers had a location quotient of 0.9 in Nashville, indicating that this particular occupation's local and national employment shares were similar.

 These statistics are from the Occupational Employment Statistics (OES) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the Tennessee Department of Labor & Workforce Development.

 OES wage and employment data for the 22 major occupational groups in the Nashville Metropolitan Statistical Area were compared to their respective national averages based on statistical significance testing.
 Only those occupations with wages or employment shares above or below the national wage or share after testing for significance at the 90-percent confidence level meet the criteria.